 Hooning, Reckless Driving & Dangerous Driving

-If you have been charged with a reckless or dangerous driving offence, then your drivers licence, vehicle or freedom is at stake.
+If you have been charged with a reckless or dangerous driving (hoon driving) offence, then your drivers licence, vehicle or freedom is at stake.
 It is strongly advised that you contact an experienced Traffic Lawyer to represent you.

 The Western Australian Government has taken an even tougher stance on reckless driving and hoons, with recent changes to the law in 2016 giving harsher penalties to anyone caught driving dangerously – even if it’s your first offence.
 A consultation with a knowledgeable solicitor is a good first step in understanding the court process, determining possible defences as well as the likely outcome of your matter.